codinglawyer/codinglawyer.io/posts/03-i-stopped-being-a-lawyer/index.md

 seo_title: I Stopped Being a Lawyer, Became a Developer and It's Awesome
 slug: i-stopped-being-a-lawyer
 description:
-    How was I able to switch from a lawyer to a developer in seven months?
+  Does your career fulfill you and move you in the right direction?
+Have you ever sat down to really think about it?I'm going to tell you how I switched from a lawyer to a developer in seven months!
 tags:
 - motivation
 thumbnail:
-- /images/one-way.jpg
+- one-way
 ---

 ![](./images/one-way.jpg)